stella3d/st-blog/_posts/2020-11-07-unity-webgl-interop-buffers.md

 Before we write any code, we need to think about what data we need to communicate between languages.
 We're only receiving data from the browser to Unity, and we want to react to data once per frame.

-In our case of MIDI Input, each incoming MIDI message has 3 properties we want to communicate to Unity:
+In our case, each incoming MIDI message has 3 properties we want to communicate to Unity:
   * The MIDI message itself - 3 bytes
-  * A "device index" that tells us which input device the message is from - 1 byte
+  * A 'device ID' - 1 byte
   * A timestamp in `double` format - 8 bytes

 #### Buffer Layout